Javenhun733r/superheroSite/README.md

 ## Notes / Assumptions

--Superpowers are stored as an array of strings.
+- Superpowers are stored as an array of strings.

--The project is configured to run locally for testing and development.
+- The project is configured to run locally for testing and development.

--Image URLs are stored in S3 and deleted from S3 when a superhero is deleted.
+- Image URLs are stored in S3 and deleted from S3 when a superhero is deleted.

 - AWS S3 keys are encrypted and stored in a JSON file to prevent exposure; this is done because bots on GitHub can scan repositories for plain keys.
 This approach is only for the test project and **should not** be used in production.